 - Short connecting trains to London.

-Common questions about cities in the United Kingdom
+FAQs about cities in the United Kingdom

 The UK is home to some of the best places in the world to raise a family.
 The country has a high quality education system, relatively low crime rate and plenty of job opportunities all over.
-Our top picks to raise a family are Oxford, Cambridge, Southampton, Reading, Manchester, Edinurgh and even London.
+Our top picks to raise a family are Oxford, Cambridge, Southampton, Reading, Manchester, Edinburgh and even London.